 With this in mind, our goal is to take every puppy into adulthood as a confident, socially apt, well-adjusted, reliable, and content dog.

-There are three components to our puppy training:
+There are 3 components to Doglando’s puppy training:

 You are your puppy’s advocate and we are the vehicle by which you receive that guidance.